333Abe/react-webpack-babel-template/README.md

 - mode: set to development.
 For production see [webpack production guide](https://webpack.js.org/guides/production/)
 - entry: single entry point set to ./src/index.js.
 If multiple entry points required see [output management guide](https://webpack.js.org/guides/output-management/)
 - devtool: inline source map aids with errors finding errors, development only
+- plugins:
-- plugins: HtmlWebpackPlugin is used for setting the template output html file [options](https://github.com/jantimon/html-webpack-plugin#options)
+  - HtmlWebpackPlugin is used for setting the template output html file [options](https://github.com/jantimon/html-webpack-plugin#options)
+  - [CopyWebpackPlugin](https://webpack.js.org/plugins/copy-webpack-plugin/) is used to transfer images and fonts from the public folder to the dist folder
 - output: settings for the filename and location of the build files. clean: true ensures old files from previous builds are deleted.
 - module: rules: set up for [Babel](https://webpack.js.org/loaders/babel-loader/), css, images and fonts